apache/datafusion-sqlparser-rs/README.md

 This parser is currently being used by the [DataFusion] query engine, [LocustDB], [Ballista] and [GlueSQL].

+This crate provides only a syntax parser, and tries to avoid applying any SQL semantics, and accepts queries that specific databases would reject, even when using that Database's specific `Dialect`.
+For example, `CREATE TABLE(x int, x int)` is accepted by this crate, even though most SQL engines will reject this statement due to the repeated column name `x`.

-This parser is used as a syntax analyzer.
-We don't intend to have more semantic logic because it varies drastically between dialects, the same is true for projects like compilers.
+This crate avoids semantic analysis because it varies drastically between dialects and implementations.
 If you want to do semantic analysis, feel free to use this project as a base

 ## Example